A Decomposition Analysis of Diffusion Over a Large Network: Diffusion Over a Network and Identification of Causal Effects

-\end{theorem} In practice, the $S$-unconfoundedness condition can be too strong.
+Suppose that there is no diffusion (i.e., (\ref{actual outcome22})) and the $S$-unconfoundedness is satisfied for some $S \subset \mathbb{S}$.
+Then, $\mathsf{ADM} = \mathsf{C}_{-S'} = 0$ for all $S' \subset S$.
+In practice, the $S$-unconfoundedness condition can be too strong.
 If the condition fails, the equation (\ref{eq4}) is not guaranteed to hold.
 In other words, the estimated ADM with $X_{S}$ omitted can be away from zero significantly, even when the true ADM is zero.
-The omission of $X_{S}$ creates spurious diffusion in this case.
-By measuring the discrepancy between the ADM and $C_{S}$, one can check whether omitting the covariates $X_S$ causes spurious diffusion, and quantify its magnitude.
-In the next subsection, we elaborate on this idea.
+The omission of $X_{S}$ creates relational diffusion in this case.
+By measuring the discrepancy between the ADM and $\mathsf{C}_{-S}$, one can check whether omitting the covariates $X_S$ causes relational diffusion, and quantify its magnitude.
+In the next subsection, we elaborate this idea.